 In this case, those employees would be paid a gross salary and pay their own income taxes in their home country, as determined by their local laws.

 If you have employees who are not residents of Georgia, and there is no DTA, then tax withholding will apply (20%) in Georgia.
 The employee may also be taxed in their home country on the income they receive.
 In some cases, they can apply for tax relief/credits through their local authorities.

 If a Georgian company pays dividends, they are taxed at source at the time of distribution to individuals or foreign entities.

 - Dividends paid to individuals and non-resident persons: 5%

 - Dividends paid by a Free Industrial Zone (FIZ) entity: Exempt (0%)

 - Dividends paid by an entity with International Company Status (ICS): Exempt (0%)

-- Interest paid to individuals and non-resident persons (not having a permanent establishment (PE)) in Georgia: 5%
+- Interest paid to individuals & non-resident persons (those without a Permanent Establishment) in Georgia: 5%

 - Interest paid to residents of offshore jurisdictions: 15%